GoreaTudor/Assembly-Interpreter/README.md

  - OR   %adr / &adr / value

- - NOT  %adr / &adr / value
+ - NOT  %adr / &adr / value / A

 .